var1ableX/open_deep_research/examples/jsonReportWriterMDXSchema.md

 2.  **`DefinitionListComponent`**:
     *   This is a **specialized** tool.
     *   You MUST use this block **only** when you identify a section that is semantically a profile or a list of key-value definitions.
 A clear signal for this is a list of items where each item starts with a bolded term followed by a colon (e.g., "**Origin and Attribution**: ...").
+    *   Extract the section title from the document.
+The title should be concise and factual - extract the actual section heading, not create an explanatory description.
+Avoid mentioning frameworks or standards in the title (e.g., use "Controls" not "Tactical Defense Recommendations (NIST CSF v2 Controls)").
+    *   For `item_key_display_name`: Use a brief, general label for the key column header.
+Prefer concise names like "Ref", "ID", "Key", or "Field".
+Avoid overly specific names like "NIST CSF v2.0 Reference Id" - use "Ref" instead.
+Keep it reusable and general.
+    *   For `item_value_display_name`: Use a brief, general label for the value column header.
+Default to "Description" or similar succinct terms like "Value" or "Details" that represent the content type.
+Avoid domain-specific or verbose names.
-    *   Extract the section title and the list of key-value pairs into the `props`.
+    *   Extract the list of key-value pairs into the `items` field.

 3.  **`MitreAttackChainComponent`**:
     *   This is a **specialized** tool.
     *   You MUST use this block **only** for the section describing a numbered sequence of MITRE ATT&CK tactics.
-    *   Extract the overall title for the chain and then process each numbered step, capturing its number, title, MITRE ID (if present), and full description.
+    *   Extract the overall title for the chain from the document.
+The title should be concise and factual - extract the actual section heading (e.g., "Attack Chain"), not create an explanatory description like "Attack Chain Mapped to MITRE ATT&CK".
+Avoid mentioning frameworks or standards in the title.
+    *   Process each step, capturing:
+        - its date (if present)
+        - its action; A description of the corresponding attack used by the threat actor in the story
+        - its MITRE TACTIC; Tactic ID : Name of the tactic
+        - its MITRE TECHNIQUE; Technique ID : Name of the technique
+        - its full description

 ## Instructions: